-FC2 is currently sold or available in either or both commercial (private sector) and public health sector markets in 143 countries.
+FC2 is currently sold or available in either or both commercial (private sector) and public health sector markets in144 countries.
 The product is marketed directly to consumers in 16 countries by various country-specific commercial partners.

 The Company also derives revenue from licensing its intellectual property under an agreement with its exclusive distributor in India, Hindustan Lifecare Limited ("HLL").
 HLL is authorized to manufacture FC2 at HLL's facility in Kochi, India, for sale in India, and the Company receives a royalty based on the number of units sold by HLL in India.
-Such revenue appears as royalty income on the Unaudited Condensed Consolidated Statements of Income for the three and nine months ended June 30, 2013 and 2012, and is recognized in the period in which the sale is made by HLL.
+Such revenue appears in net revenues on the accompanying Unaudited Condensed Consolidated Statements of Income for the three months ended December 31, 2013 and 2012, and is recognized in the period in which the sale is made by HLL.
+There was no royalty revenue under the HLL agreement for the three months ended December 31, 2013 or 2012.

 The Company's standard credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-For the past twelve months, the Company's average days' sales outstanding has averaged approximately 58 days.
-Over the past five years, the Company's bad debt expense has been less than 0.05% of product sales.
-The balance in the allowance for doubtful accounts was \$68,694 at June 30, 2013 and \$41,625 at September 30, 2012.
+For the past twelve months, the Company's average days' sales outstanding has averaged approximately 43 days.
+Over the past five years, the Company's bad debt expense has been less than.01 percent of product sales.
+The balance in the allowance for doubtful accounts was\$13,180 at December 31, 2013 and September 30, 2013.